 Renting a vacation home often—but not always—costs less than a hotel.
 Groups usually save a lot by renting a large home rather than multiple hotel rooms.
 Many landlords, particularly on Airbnb, offer discounts for longer stays.

-Click on listings to compare total costs, including any hidden fees.
+Compare total costs, including any hidden fees.
 If after booking an owner asks you to pay more than advertised, tell the vacation rental website you want to cancel and receive a full refund.

 Book ahead (or instant book).